-Miss APURBA Roy Choudurhy Alumni of PSB Paris School of Business ‘s Master of Science in Arts and Cultural Management, Class of 2014.
+Miss APURBA Roy Choudurhy Alumni of Paris School of Business ‘s Master of Science in Arts and Cultural Management, Class of 2014.

 Curatorial Director of the Museum of Legacies (Govt. of Rajasthan), Jaipur-India.